Graduate Transfer Information

 LIMITATIONS ON TRANSFER AND CORRESPONDENCE COURSES

-Transfer credit recommendations must be initiated by the graduate program faculty advisor and are subject to approval by the dean of the Graduate School.
-The university may accept up to 12 credit hours of graduate coursework from an accredited institution, including coursework completed as part of a previously awarded degree.
+Graduate transfer credit requests must be submitted by the student’s academic advisor or Graduate Program coordinator with approval of the department chair and are subject to final approval by the dean of the Graduate School.
+The university may accept up to 12 semester credit hours of graduate coursework from an accredited institution, including coursework completed as part of a previously awarded degree.
 Graduate certificates and micro-credentials earned at A&M–Central Texas are exempt from this 12-hour transfer limit.